cee-studio/discord-api-bot/README.md

 ```

 ```
-// Print out the autor of each message
+// Print out the author of each message
 !r ```js
   var msgs = cee.get_channel_messages(runner.channel_id);
   for (var i in msgs)